 Hiking on the Arber, in the Upper Palatinate Lake District or in the Bavarian Forest National Park and seven other great nature experiences in the region of Eastern Bavaria

-10 x Nature Highlights
+10 Nature Highlights in Eastern Bavaria

 The towns of Arrach, Lam and Lohberg nestle in a horseshoe-shaped chain of mountains, surrounded by the largest number of mountains over a thousand metres in the Bavarian Forest.
 Walking trails go across the wide valley and through the Arrach moor.

 At 1,456 m, the Große Arber is the highest mountain in the Bavarian forest.
 In good weather you can see to the Kleine Arber and, if you’re lucky, as far as the Alps.
 A cable car goes up to the summit.